Sewer backflow

 • If the problem is on both the private and public side, the resident must repair their side first and notify the City to schedule the repair of the public side.

-5. Claim: If the problem is on the public side, the resident may submit a claim to the City within two (2) weeks of the incident by email to ville@ddo.qc.ca or by mail or in person.
+5. Claim: If the problem is on the public side, the resident may submit a claim to the City within fifteen (15) days of the incident by email to ville@ddo.qc.ca, by mail or in person at City Hall.
 A claim form is available on the City’s website by clicking here or at the front desk of City Hall.
 We recommend that you contact your insurance company to verify the terms of your insurance contract and, if necessary, submit a claim to them.

 For emergencies on weekends, public holidays, or after business hours, please call the Patrol at 514 684-6111.